nagisa/kazlauskas.me/pages/pgp.md

 ---
 <article>

+In case you are sending anything only for my eyes to see – by whatever means, snail mail included – you want to encrypt it with following key.

 * ID – `0x63457D26`
 * Fingerprint – `F639 7A4C 840E AFD7 637F  FB80 F532 32F8 6345 7D26`
 * Size – 4096